 Section Weighting Ranking

-- Financial Reporting and Analysis (FRA) 15% Hardest
+- Financial Statement Analysis (FSA) 15% Hardest

 - Ethical and Professional Standards (Ethics) 15% Hardest

 - Economics (ECO) 10% Hard

 - Derivative Investments (DI) 6% Hardest